-The campaign went viral in Australia where it started, and the brand decided to spread it across the globe in over than 80 countries.
+The campaign went viral in Australia where it started, and the brand decided to spread it across the globe in over 80 countries.
 The results have been astonishing.
 After almost a decade of declining Coca-Cola consumption, Australia estimated that the campaign increased the consumption of Coke by young adults by 7% and in the US, the sales have increased by more than 2%.

 Privacy concerns, or Privacy paradox

-While personalization has been a hot trend during the recent years, privacy concerns have also been on the rise.
+While personalization has been a hot trend during recent years, privacy concerns have also been on the rise.
 Which one is more important: privacy or personalization?
 As customers we want businesses to know our needs and suggest services and content, yet when companies appear to have all these insights we freak out and are much less likely to engage with them.

 That isn’t news.
-According to the Accenture’s research done among US population, 58% of consumers would switch half or more of their spending to a provider that excels at personalizing experiences without compromising trust.
+According to Accenture’s research done among the US population, 58% of consumers would switch half or more of their spending to a provider that excels at personalizing experiences without compromising trust.